yao-creative/yiyaotan-site/content/blog/ee/aisociety.md

 Candidate 3 : (1 , 2)

 I can be a third party service with a employer oriented business model and optimize sending 1 to 1, 2 to 2 and leave 3 unemployed, and you'd say the employers are happy.
 But what if a new business model with a second service oriented towards candidate 2 and 3.
 Where 3 is willing to pay a lot for matching (assuming everyone has cash).
 The second service there for has the right to play and found it's market niche even though it's inefficient.
 This analogy aside, there can be multiple market winners solving the same market from different perspectives.

+Ok but this assumes a specific configuration blah blah blah, in the end no one knows exactly what they want which is what AGI can't guess, even if so it modifying it's own input by guessing the first step would lead to exponential drift.
+And also talk about gender imbalance in population will mean that there is a configuration where dating apps will always be a market and locality of our interactions which there's like 1000 B2B same niche copies of each service like telephone, oil, electricity, gas stations, pharmacies, food chains in the world which can all be profitable at teh same time.

 ## We should fear young people not being able to find jobs in the advent of AI